St Emeric of Hungary Church, Čimhová

 The Church of St Emeric (Slovak: Kostol sv.
 Imricha) is a High Baroque Roman Catholic church, located in Čimhová, Slovakia.
 It is dedicated to Saint Emeric of Hungary, crown prince of the Kingdom of Hungary.
 Built in 1775, it is probably the third church to be built on the site, the previous being wooden.
 It is one of the eldest churches of Orava region and has played an important role in its religious history.
-An example of rural Baroque structures of the region, it contains heritage altarpieces and unique frescoes, Rococo organ and other valuable furniture.
+An example of rural Baroque structures of the region, it contains heritage altarpieces and unique frescoes, Rococo organ case and other valuable furniture.

 History

-The spread of christianity in the Orava region can be dated back to the times of Great Moravia.
-The area has been incorporated in the Diocese of Nitra, later in the Archdiocese of Esztergom.
+The spread of Christianity in the Orava region can be dated back to the times of Great Moravia.
+The area was incorporated in the Diocese of Nitra, later in the Archdiocese of Esztergom.
 In the 12th century, papal tax registers mention five parishes in the region, one of them being in Trstená, which also included all settlements emerging nearby.